 Workplace stress injuries can be physical, mental, or emotional.
-Most people are familiar with physical workplace stress injuries such as carpal tunnel syndrome that causes muscle strain.
+Most people are familiar with physical workplace stress injuries such as carpal tunnel syndrome, which causes muscle strain.
 However, mental and emotional injuries are less common.

 Emotional stress injuries would be conduct or demands inflicted by your employer or a co-worker that were so unbearable that they exceeded your capacity to cope.
 Many states do not cover these types of claims under workers’ compensation.
-However, California does cover stress-related injuries under worker’s compensation in most cases.
+However, California mainly covers stress-related injuries under worker’s compensation.

-The Workers’ Compensation Act states, “if an employee incurs mental injuries from emotional stimuli or stressors in their workplace”, their injuries may be covered.
-Mental health injuries that a workers’ comp policy may help cover include:
+The Workers’ Compensation Act states, “If an employee incurs mental injuries from emotional stimuli or stressors in their workplace,” their injuries may be covered.
+Mental health injuries that a workers’ comp policy may help protect against include:

 At KCNS Law, our lawyers provide legal support to individuals suffering from work-related emotional and mental issues such as job-related stress and post-traumatic stress disorder (PTSD).

 Make a successful case for mental or emotional workers’ compensation claims by proving that employment conditions were extraordinary and unusual compared to the standard conditions of employment.
-Stress caused by routine work stress caused by routine work events like evaluations, transfers, demotions, or long hours would not qualify.
+Stress caused by routine work events like evaluations, transfers, demotions, or long hours would not qualify.
 The employee must be so mentally or emotionally stressed from an extraordinary or unusual event or incident on the job that they cannot function normally.
 Examples of instances that might qualify would be:

-Have a diagnosis documented by an authorized medical provider, and there must be agreement that you need treatment.
+Have a diagnosis documented by an authorized medical provider, and you must agree that you need treatment.
 Your employer must have employed you for at least six months.

 You must follow specific steps to file your workers’ compensation claim, such as:

-If you sustain an injury at work, interpreting the laws for California workers’ compensation can be complicated.
+If you sustain an injury at work, interpreting California workers’ compensation laws can be complicated.
 If you suffer from job-related stress that keeps you out of work, you should consult our experienced workers’ compensation lawyers.

-The types of benefits available for psychiatric or emotional injury emotional injury through workers’ comp in California can cover medical expenses for treatment and lost wages from time off work due to a work-related injury.
+The benefits available for psychiatric or emotional injury through workers’ comp in California can cover medical expenses for treatment and lost wages from time off work due to a work-related injury.
 However, it would be difficult to get permanent disability benefits.

 KCNS Law firm can help you file for workers’ compensation or appeal an unsatisfactory decision about your claim.